 So things have been going along fine with your pond for some time.
 One day, you notice an unusual drop in the water level.
-In warm weather, maybe a half-inch per day water loss is normal, but what do you do if you notice 1.5 to 2 inches per day of water loss from your pond?
+In warm weather, maybe a half-inch per day of water loss is normal, but what do you do if you notice 1.5 to 2 inches per day of water loss from your pond?
 Check the easiest things first.

 For starters, we will assume that your pond is well-designed and that you have built a good water-tight waterfall.
 Also, if your pond is small, hopefully you have limited the amount of dramatic splash your waterfall provides.
 Get too much of that splashing and dancing off rocks effect, and your water will disappear in a hurry.

 Ok, so you’ve covered basic things well.
 What’s next?

 The most likely cause of water loss from your pond is simple evaporation caused by changes in your waterfall.
-Your waterfall most likely has covering plants, taro, and rush, and eventually they are going to take off — not necessarily in the first couple of years.
+Your waterfall most likely has covering plants, taro, and rush, and eventually, they are going to take off—just not necessarily in the first couple of years.
 But when they do, watch out.
 Also, rocks can shift in your waterfall.

 Take a look at the water flow down your rocks.
 Does their positioning allow for free flow downward?
 You may need to set some smaller rocks at strategic places to better channel the water stream.